Yes, it’s summer. And yes, your kids and teachers are on a break from school.

-How to help Philly schools now
+How to help Philly schools, teachers, students and their families now

 3. KEEP KIDS READING